smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 week (from weeks 2--9 inclusive) through [GitLab](https://gitlab.cecs.anu.edu.au/laptop-ensemble/2021/2021-av-diary-submissions).

+If you're familiar with git/GitLab, then you can do this however you like---as long as the video & reflection document is pushed to GitLab before the submission time.

+If you're new to this sort of thing, here are a couple of walkthrough videos of me using [VSCode](https://code.visualstudio.com) to edit the `week-2-reflection.md` file, commit the `week-2.mkv` video file and push it to GitLab.
+If there's any language in there that's not familiar that's completely ok---hit us up on Teams to ask questions, we'd love to help you out.

+#### How to fork the project

+{% include video.html video="lecture-recordings/2021/lens-fork-av-diary-project" %}

+#### How to add your video & reflection document & push it to GitLab

+{% include video.html video="lecture-recordings/2021/lens-add-av-diary-video-and-push.mp4" %}

 ### Tips on making a good weekly video

 1. small & focussed is ok---you don't have to build a huge thing every week